suit-wg/architecture/draft-ietf-suit-architecture.md

 | Where should the firmware be stored? | Storage Location and Component Identifier |
 {: #manifest-info title="Firmware Update Decisions."}

-## Requirements {#requirements}

-The manifest standardization is influenced by the requirements discussed in the sub-sections below.

-### Agnostic to how firmware images are distributed

-Firmware images can be conveyed to devices in a variety of ways, including USB, UART, WiFi, BLE, low-power WAN technologies, etc. and use different protocols (e.g., CoAP, HTTP).
-The specified mechanism needs to be agnostic to the distribution of the firmware images and manifests.

-### Friendly to broadcast delivery

-This architecture does not specify any specific broadcast protocol.
-However, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata and firmware transmission.

-For an update to be broadcast friendly, it cannot rely on link layer, network layer, or transport layer security.
-A solution has to rely on security protection applied to the manifest and firmware image instead.
-In addition, the same manifest must be deliverable to many devices, both those to which it applies and those to which it does not, without a chance that the wrong device will accept the update.
-Considerations that apply to network broadcasts apply equally to the use of third-party content distribution networks for payload distribution.

-### Use state-of-the-art security mechanisms

-End-to-end security between the author and the device is shown in
-{{architecture}}.
+(1): A device presented with an old, but valid manifest and firmware must not be tricked into installing such firmware since a vulnerability in the old firmware image may allow an attacker to gain control of the device.

+Keeping the code size and complexity of a manifest parsers small is important for constrained IoT devices.
+Since the manifest parsing code may also be used by the bootloader it is part of the trusted computing base.

+A manifest may not only be used to protect firmware images but also personalization data related to firmware or software.
+Trusted Execution Environments (TEEs), for example, benefit from a protocol for managing the lifecycle of trusted applications (TAs) running inside a TEE.
+TEEs may obtain TAs from different authors and those TAs may require personalization data, such as payment information, to be securely conveyed to the TEE.

+# Securing Firmware Updates {#securing}

+Securing the firmware update process itself is important.
+Failure to do so can help attackers to take control over the devices.

+End-to-end security mechanisms are used to protect the firmware image and the manifest.
+The following assumptions are made to allow the firmware consumer to verify the received firmware image and manifest before updating software:

-Authentication ensures that the device can cryptographically identify the author(s) creating firmware images and manifests.
+* Authentication ensures that the device can cryptographically identify the author(s) creating firmware images and manifests.
 Authenticated identities may be used as input to the authorization process.
+Not all entities creating and signing manifests have the same permissions.
+A device needs to determine whether the requested action is indeed covered by the permission of the party that signed the manifest.
+Informing the device about the permissions of the different parties also happens in an out-of-band fashion and is also a duty of the Trust Provisioning Authority.

-Integrity protection ensures that no third party can modify the manifest or the firmware image.
+* Integrity protection ensures that no third party can modify the manifest or the firmware image.
+To accept an update, a device needs to verify the signature covering the manifest.
+There may be one or multiple manifests that need to be validated, potentially signed by different parties.
+The device needs to be in possession of the trust anchors to verify those signatures.
+Installing trust anchors to devices via the Trust Provisioning Authority happens in an out-of-band fashion prior to the firmware update process.

-For confidentiality protection of the firmware image, it must be done in such a way that every intended recipient can decrypt it.
+* For confidentiality protection of the firmware image, it must be done in such a way that the intended firmware consumer(s) can decrypt it.
 The information that is encrypted individually for each device must maintain friendliness to Content Distribution Networks, bulk storage, and broadcast protocols.
+For confidentiality protection of firmware images the author needs to be in possession of the certificate/public key or a pre-shared key of a device.
+The use of confidentiality protection of firmware images is optional.

 A manifest specification must support different cryptographic algorithms and algorithm extensibility.
 Due of the nature of